andruschak/3d-printing/README.md

 Admittedly still new to this.
 The hotbed came pre-tapped from the factory and I mistakenly peeled it off to free my first build.
 Quick lesson... masking tape doesnt work as a substitute.
 Snagged some blue extra-wide painters tape and it works beautifully.

 The first prints confused me a bit as it was creating a dummy layer around the base.
 Turns out this is totally normal, in fact, it is called a "brim".

+I did end up getting a glass plate with binder clips to try.
+Honestly though, the taping setup (its cheap and not too much of a pain) is working fine.
+Adhesion is good and removal fairly painless (worst case it mungs up the tape job).

 ## Upgrade Prints